shopware/shopware/src/Docs/Resources/current/4-how-to/650-decorate-administration-js-service.md

 The main entry point for this purpose is the plugin's `main.js` file.
 It has to be placed into the `<plugin root>/src/Resources/administration` directory in order to be automatically found by Shopware 6.
-*Note: This path can be changed by overriding the [getAdministrationEntryPath()](../2-internals/4-plugins/020-plugin-base-class.md#getAdministrationEntryPath()) method of the plugin's base class.*
+*Note: This path can be changed by overriding the [getAdministrationEntryPath()](./../2-internals/4-plugins/020-plugin-base-class.md#getAdministrationEntryPath()) method of the plugin's base class.*

 ## Register a new service

-Service classes itself are often found in a `service` directory.
 For this example the following service is used to get random jokes.
 It is placed in `<administration root>/services/joke.service.js`